-Distributes awards through AURA, establishing accounts in the financial system and updating records as necessary.
+Distribute awards through the AURA grants management system, establish accounts in the financial system and update records as necessary.

-Processes all concurrence requests (CRs) and continuations (CNs) in AURA; ensures cost share is properly established and reported.Â
+Process for all Award Modification Requests (AMRs) and continuations (MODs) in AURA.
+Ensure that cost share is properly established and reported.Â

-Directs preparation of, monitors and approves sponsor required fiscal and management reports.Â Prepares and/or reviews billing reports and requests invoices as appropriate.Â Completes/reviews and approves back-up documentation as necessary prior to submission of reports.Â
+Direct preparation of, monitor and approve sponsor required fiscal and administrative reports.Â Prepare and/or review billing reports and request invoices as appropriate.Â Complete/review and approve back-up documentation as necessary prior to submission of reports.Â

-Partners with business units/departments to monitor post-award activities (grants management), such as submitting progress reports (RPPRs), requesting no-cost extensions, and obtaining sponsor approvals for major changes to project work scope or major changes to anticipated expenditures, etc.Â
+The individual will partner with business units/departments to monitor post-award activities (grants management), such as submitting progress reports (RPPRs); requests for no-cost extensions; obtaining sponsor approvals for major changes to project workscope or major changes to anticipated expenditures, etc.Â

-Communicates and collaborates with University departments/units to facilitate smooth transition throughout the full life cycle.Â
+Communicate and collaborate with university departments/units to facilitate smooth transition throughout the full life cycle.Â

 Through interaction with a variety of federal and non-federal funding agencies, faculty, and staff, provides professional assistance with the administration and coordination of proposals and awards in research and training.